jlustigy/readsmart/README.md

 # readsmart
-A python package for reading and parsing i/o files related to the SMART model
+A Python package for reading and parsing i/o files related to the SMART model

 ## Examples